saitnyalcin/react-data-query/README.md

 # React Data Query API

-This is my simple code for getting final search value in state 'query', and we make our custom asynchronous hook to search on JSON placeholder API.
+This is my simple code for getting final search value in state 'query', and we make our custom asynchronous hook to search on JSON placeholder API